|

 Singular

-value decomposition (svd): the name of the built-in
+decomposition and the name of the built-in

 function is svd.